vitalets/playwright-bdd/docs/writing-steps/bdd-fixtures.md

 ```

 ## `$tags`
-You can access current test tags by special `$tags` fixture:
+You can access current test tags using the special `$tags` fixture:

 ```gherkin
 @slow